graphhopper/directions-api/docs-tour-optimization.md

 }
 ```

-If you want to let the GraphHopper decide at which customer the vehicle should end, specify it like this (then the vehicle will end at one of your customer locations):
+If you want to let <b>GraphHopper<b> decide at which customer the vehicle should end, specify it like this (then the vehicle will end at one of your customer locations):

 ```json
 {